 Tour success by user property (such as language or a custom property).

-How long it took a particular user to complete a Tour.
+How long did it take a particular user to complete a Tour?

 To do this, we recommend creating a Pivot table from all the data and then selecting the most relevant data to plot and compare.